Name of Canada: French terms

-The French translation of the 1867 British North America Act) translated "One Dominion under the Name of Canada" as "une seule et même Puissance sous le nom de Canada" using Puissance ('power') as a translation for dominion.
+The French translation of the 1867 British North America Act (BNA Act) translated "One Dominion under the Name of Canada" as "une seule et même Puissance sous le nom de Canada" using Puissance ('power') as a translation for dominion.
 Later, the English loanword dominion was also used in French.

 The Fathers of Confederation met at the Quebec Conference of 1864 to discuss the terms of this new union.
 One issue on the agenda was to determine the Union's "feudal rank" (see Resolution 71 of the Quebec Conference, 1864).
 The candidates for the classification of this new union were: le Royaume du Canada ('the Kingdom or Realm of Canada'), l'Union du Canada ('the Union of Canada'), and le Dominion du Canada ('the Dominion of Canada').